oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

     - **Kubernetes Service Account:** The name of the Kubernetes service account to be used for the deployment.

-    - **Container Image URL:** URL of the container image that contains Fluentd, Logging Analytics Fluentd output plugin and other plugins for the logs and objects collection.
+    - **Container Image URL:** URL of the container image that contains Fluentd, Logging Analytics Fluentd output plugin and other plugins that will be used for the collection of logs and objects.

     - **Logging Analytics Namespace:** OCI Logging Analytics Namespace to which the logs to be ingested.

-    - **Logging Analytics LogGroup OCID:** The OCID of the Logging Analytics Log Group where the logs to be stored.
+    - **Logging Analytics LogGroup OCID:** The OCID of the Logging Analytics Log Group which is used for the access control of the logs.

     - **Management Agent Install Key:** Base64 encoded string representation of input.rsp required for Management Agent registration.

-    - **Management Agent Container Image URL:**  URL of the Management Agent container image.
+    - **Management Agent Container Image URL:**  URL of the Management Agent container image used for the collection of the metrics.

     - **Compartment OCID:** The OCID of the Compartment in which the metrics to be ingested.